syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 {% endhighlight %}

 The client side method [updateSelectedObject](/api/js/ejdiagram#methods:updateselectedobject "updateSelectedObject") used to update the specified node as selected object.
-For example, when you have a group node with multiple childrens and need to select particular children, then you need to pass that node name to this method.
+For example, When you click on a group node, the entire group gets selected. if you need to select the group children on first click, then you need to pass that node name to this method.

 N> SelectedItems’s children is a read-only property.
 You cannot change the children collection at run time.

 ### Select entire elements in diagram programmatically

 The client side method selectAll used to select all the elements such as nodes/connectors in diagram.
-Please refer to below API document.
+Please refer to below link which shows how to use selectAll method on diagram.

 [selectAll](/api/js/ejdiagram#methods:selectall "selectAll")